panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-10-27-PMC/2021-10-27-PMC_Meeting.md

 1. PaN EOSC Symposium debrief (max 15 min)

+2. Things to clarify with PO and EC
+* EGI participation in WP7 (as EGI was not in the WP in the GA)
+* Spening in WP2 after November (WP2 finishes in M36 according to GA)
+* ELI-ERIC & linked third parties

-2. Face to face meeting in Copenhagen (max 10 min)
+3. Face to face meeting in Copenhagen (max 10 min)

+4. WP8 review - new date required

-3. Update on progress with upcoming deliverables and milestones
+5. Update on progress with upcoming deliverables and milestones
 * [D8.1 - Report on lessons learned](https://docs.google.com/document/d/1VJg_BWmWUEJYWtU65mO_p-PFNMEBxOAx/edit?dls=true)
   * and its linked milestone MS1.4
 * [D1.8 - Report of annual workshop 3 (ESRF)](https://docs.google.com/document/d/1SMgBX47nRbMpyKx09MC6EEpCY1ZN2vxu/edit#)